fionanealon/python-exercises/README.md

 Adapted from:

-## Analysis and discussion of the function fib
+## Analysis and discussion of Exercise 2
 Adapted from:

 The function fib calculates the 7th Fibonacci number using a while loop.